 While 6G will enable new services, the system architecture evolution is expected to provide a smooth migration from a 5G system to a 6G system (6GS), allowing to reuse and to evolve existing 5G System business models and operational schemes.
 At the time of introduction of 6G the network may be dependent on 5G system (NR radio access) for full network wide coverage.
 Therefore, it is important to provide a seamless mobility between NR and 6G access to secure support of key services like voice and data, to enable a smooth introduction of 6G.

+6G system aims to meet the growing demand in the consumer market by enhancing the system performance and user experiences in more efficient way.
+By introducing an infrastructure built specifically for 6G services, the full 6G feature set will become available with the promised 6G high performance (which might not be possible in case of a hybrid network) allowing the operators to offer/provide all the intended benefits of 6G to their users.
+Further, the separate 6G core network avoids dependency between the networks at migration.

+Since the 6G network is separate and independent to the legacy 5G network, the UE will have to register individually and independently via simultaneous connections to the 6GC and 5GC networks, which imply the need of supporting Dual Registration.
+In order to enable an MNO to control a UE being served by both networks; Dual Registration should use same subscriber identities when registering to the 5GC and 6GC.

+Dual registration is a key feature that provides a pathway for the migration of existing 5G networks and 6G enabling the UE to access both networks simultaneously (via both 5G and 6G RATs) and maintaining service continuity with minimum service interruption for the subscribers in two 3GPP networks, as the UE can use both 6G and 5G access networks simultaneously for communication.

 With 5G being standardized with multiple architecture options, it was difficult for vendors to implement all different options, which ended up as one of the pain points of 5G.
 In order to prevent this, 6G will likely be standardized with single standalone architecture from Day One.
 In 6G standalone architecture, 6G system (6GS) consists of 6G Access Network (AN), 6G Core (6GC) Network and UE.
 The 6G UE accesses to 6GC via 6G RAN.

 In the 6G timeframe, there will be a need to support between 5G system (5GS) and 6GS for a network operator, where 5GS consists of 5G Access Network (AN), 5G Core (5GC) Network and UE as defined in TS 22.261 and TS 23.501.
 As the coverage of 6GS likely to be smaller at the early stage, it is important for 6G subscribers to support seamless network connection and service continuity during the movement of UE, it is necessary to support the core network interworking between 5GS and 6GS.